Have you ever experienced travelling in a home-like vehicle? If not, then continue reading this blog. Something is great for you!!!

 Generally, the headlights of an automobile are always on during the daytime.
 The only time they are off is when you turn them off at night.
 If you are a motorhome owner and have trouble turning on your headlights, then keep reading.

-Many people don’t know that there are actually two LED lights-one in front and one in back-that are switched on when the motorhome is not moving.
+Many people don’t know that there are actually two LED lights-one in front and one in back-that is switched on when the motorhome is not moving.
 These lights can be turned on by pressing a button near the steering wheel or with a dashboard switch for two seconds before their ignition keys start the engine.

 One of the most important things to remember about motorhome safety is to remember the following:

-- Keep your headlights on at all times.
+• Keep your headlights on at all times.

-- Never drive under any bridge, overpass, or tunnel.
+• Never drive under any bridge, overpass, or tunnel.

-- The lighter you have during night driving the better.
+• The lighter you have during night driving the better.

-- Keep yourself safe from potential accidents by turning on two LED lights
+• Keep yourself safe from potential accidents by turning on two LED lights

-When it comes to picking out a truck, you should prioritise safety and get the most value for your money.
+When it comes to picking out a truck, you should prioritize safety and get the most value for your money.
 Ask yourself if the amount of cash you are putting down is worth it for the extra safety features that come with this model.
 That being said, top-quality models such as those from GMC, Ford, and Ram will give you complete peace of mind when navigating during the nighttime.

-Examine The Windows & Roof Vents
+Examine The Windows & Roof Vents 7 Important Motorhome Tips & Tricks For Beginners 4

 When it comes to motorhome and RV leaks, one of the most common places for leaks to occur is those pesky window and roof vents.
 If you want to ensure that your windows and roof vents are not leaking, check on them often.